-What Is Defect Lifecycle?
+What is Defect Lifecycle?

 The defect lifecycle (also called the bug lifecycle) is the series of stages a defect passes through from initial discovery to final closure, typically including New, Assigned, Open, Fixed, Verified, and Closed.